nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Antimicrobial:** Pertaining to the antimicrobial properties of nCuO.

-### Expanded Definition and Usage\nCopper oxide nanoparticles (nCuO) are integral in advancing technologies that require efficient catalytic processes, reliable antimicrobial action, and high-performance electronic components.
+### Expanded Definition and Usage:
+Copper oxide nanoparticles (nCuO) are integral in advancing technologies that require efficient catalytic processes, reliable antimicrobial action, and high-performance electronic components.
 In the realm of environmental science, nCuO is deployed for water treatment to remove harmful contaminants through photocatalytic and adsorption processes.
 Its use in biomedical engineering supports the development of surfaces and materials that inhibit bacterial growth, crucial for infection control in medical settings.
 Furthermore, in electronics, nCuO's semiconducting properties enable the fabrication of advanced components that are smaller and more efficient than traditional materials.

 This detailed lexical entry aims to provide a comprehensive understanding of copper oxide nanoparticles (nCuO), highlighting their significance, applications, and the nuances that differentiate them in scientific and industrial contexts.
 The specified relationships and classifications not only enhance the descriptive precision of nCuO within a lexical dictionary but also serve as a valuable resource for professionals seeking to navigate the complexities of nanomaterials and their uses.